Risks Specific to BioClonetics Immunotherapeutics

 8. As a biotech company that relies on specialized outside labs to conduct some phases of our development work, their actions and/or unauthorized use of proprietary technology or patented components might affect the resulting products produced under contract for us.
 If this were to occur, then our final product may be subject to a claim of rights by other parties with whom we have no direct contact.

 9. Our reliance on outside specialized labs also could result in delays in advancement due to problems occurring in these labs over which we have no control.
 Such situations could delay our development significantly or might prevent successful progress altogether.

 10. Because we use multiple specialized outside labs to confirm final efficacy, contradictory results can result, causing delays and uncertainty regarding the optimum final product.

-11. Officer Charles S. Cotropia, Gaurav Chandra, and Seth Sheiner are not currently full time with the company.
+11. Officer Gaurav Chandra is not currently full time with the company.
 As such, it is likely that the company will not make the same progress as it would if that were not the case.